Date of Award:

 Visual observations were made of Utah prairie dogs to determine their diets.
 Livetrapping of prairie dogs provided data for estimates of population sizes and animal weights, which were used to calculate forage requirements.
 Cattle diets and forage intake per individual were derived from the literature.

 Much more forage was available to prairie dogs than to cattle.
 About 80 percent of the forb phytomass ingested by prairie dogs at Uppercrested never would have become available to cattle.
 Prairie dogs foraged more selectively than cattle are capable of doing.
-Neither animal showed a general dietary preference toward either grasses or forbs: each plant life form contained bath preferred and avoided species.
-Bath animals had a low preference for shrubs.
+Neither animal showed a general dietary preference toward either grasses or forbs: each plant life form contained both preferred and avoided species.
+Both animals had a low preference for shrubs.

 Oldfield's area tripled between 1971 and 1974, but Uppercrested did not expand.
 Between 1 June, 1974, and 1 June, 1975, Oldfield's population increased from about 42 to 70 adult prairie dogs, and the colony's area increased proportionately; however, Uppercrested's population appeared to decline from approximately 22 to 19 adults.
 The dissimilar expansion rates, at least between 1974 and 1975, probably were due to differences in behavior, forage availability, nutrition, and predation.